 You need to consider any information that indicates the extent of your control over the worker, as well as any information regarding independence.
 You might have to pay penalties to the IRS if you incorrectly determine that an employee is an independent contractor.

-If a worker is an employee, you will be responsible for payroll taxes.
-This means you will need to withhold state and federal income taxes as well as social security and Medicare taxes from the employee's wages.
-You will also be responsible for paying a matching amount of social security and Medicare taxes for the employee.
-For more information on payroll taxes, read the related article, What are Payroll Taxes.
+If a worker is an employee, you'll be responsible for payroll taxes.
+So, you'll need to withhold state and federal income taxes as well as Social Security and Medicare taxes from the employee's wages.
+You'll also be responsible for paying a matching amount of Social Security and Medicare taxes for the employee.

-If a worker turns out to be an independent contractor, your business must still report the amount you pay the worker to the IRS, if it is $600 or more.
-You will report this income on IRS Form 1099-Misc.
+If a worker turns out to be an independent contractor, your business must still report the amount you pay the worker to the IRS if it is $600 or more.
+You will report this income on IRS Form 1099-NEC.